-If you are estate planning in Virginia, it’s important to know that every state’s requirements for wills and estate distribution is a little different.
+If you are estate planning in Virginia, it’s important to know that every state’s requirements for wills and estate distribution are a little different.
 If you made an estate plan years ago in Georgia, it might not meet all state requirements if you’ve moved to retire in North Carolina.
 Some principles may be the same, while others may not.
 The best way to know for sure is to consult with an estate planning attorney who can evaluate your current estate plan.

 Estate Planning In Virginia